aavamedi/aava-api-integrations/python-client/README.md

 ```

 For testing, the server address can also be https://api-test.aava.fi.
 Rest of the parameters
-you will receive from you Aava contact.
+you will receive from your Aava contact.

 If the file is not available upon execution, an empty one will be created but it must be
 filled before the program can work correctly.